arnadame/astro-test/src/pages/posts/post-1.md

   alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["astro", "blogging", "learning in public"]
 icon: "💻"
+summary: [
+  "Welcome to my very first post on this Astro-powered blog! 🌟", "I’ve just started learning Astro, and I’m really enjoying how clean and fast everything feels.
+This blog will document my journey, from setup to deploying real projects.
+I’m excited to keep learning and sharing what I build along the way!"
+]
 ---

-Welcome to my very first post on this Astro-powered blog! 🌟

-I’ve just started learning Astro, and I’m really enjoying how clean and fast everything feels.
-This blog will document my journey, from setup to deploying real projects.
-I’m excited to keep learning and sharing what I build along the way!